 We are seeing a huge wave of interest and opportunities.

-There are some significant challenges that come with managing high-volume, non-permanent workers that other contingent workforce tools just cannot adequately address.
+There are some significant challenges that come with managing shift-based, non-permanent workers that other contingent workforce tools just can't adequately address.
 Beeline recognized this, and through this acquisition, is now the only technology provider that truly enables businesses to source and manage all categories of contingent workers.

 From real-time visibility into the process to the automation of complex rate calculations and data reconciliation, this is truly game-changing for end-users, recruiting agencies, and workers themselves.